Madison police arrest 33-year-old man for 7th OWI offense

 An investigation of the incident led to the arrest of Nevada Varese for allegedly operating a vehicle while intoxicated, Madison spokesperson Ryan Kimberley said in a statement.

 Varese has been convicted of six prior OWI offenses, Kimberley said.
-Varese's first offense was in 2005 and his most recent offense was in 2019, according to court records.
+Varese's most recent offense was in 2019, according to court records.

 Varese was booked into the Dane County Jail after the investigation was completed on tentative charges for a seventh offense of operating while intoxicated.